Spc-Marcus/M2-IDM-PROJET/README.md

 To encourage you to finish completely at least one of the two possible semantics, yet exploring both compilation and interpretation, you will have to choose a major and a minor semantics.
 The major semantics will be used to evaluate your project.
 The minor one is not mandatory but can give you bonus points.
-This choice should be clearly stated in the README file of the git repository.

 The evaluation grid is the following:
 - Abstract syntax: 5
 - Concrete Syntax: 5